The logo for the TV show 'The VV Initative' featuring purple geometric shapes and text.

 BROADWAY STAR, NICHELLE LEWIS

 We are proud to announce that our ambassador for The Ivy Initiative is the incredibly talented, award-winning actor, Nichelle Lewis, a shining star on Broadway!
 Nichelle’s journey exemplifies the transformative power of mentorship and the importance of fostering diverse voices in the arts.
-She recently captivated audiences as Dorothy in the Broadway revival of The Wiz, for which she was nominated for a Drama League Award for Distinguished Performance and a Grammy Award, and just finished a run New York City Center starring as Sarah in Ragtime.
+She recently captivated audiences as Dorothy in the Broadway revival of The Wiz, for which she was nominated for a Drama League Award for Distinguished Performance and a Grammy Award, and is currently starring as Sarah in Ragtime on Broadway.

 As the ambassador to The Ivy Initiative, Nichelle will inspire participants through her story and lead masterclasses, Q&A sessions, and scholarship panels, showing our students what is possible with the right support.